Audi TT: TT Mk1 (Type 8N, 1998–2006)

-The Audi TT was nominated for the North American Car of the Year award for 2000.
-It was also on Car and Driver magazine's Ten Best list for 2000 and 2001.
-By 2003, Audi had provided a "face-lift" to the TT, with a number of small styling and practicality improvements.
+The Audi TT was nominated for the North American Car of the Year award for 2000 and made Car and Driver magazine's Ten Best list for 2000 and 2001.
+By 2003, Audi revised the TT, with a number of small styling and practicality improvements.

-Production of the Audi TT (Type 8N) ended in June 2006.
+Production of the first generation (Type 8N) ended in June 2006.

 Powertrain

 Mechanically, the TT shares an identical powertrain layout with its related Volkswagen Group-mates.
 The TT uses a transversely mounted internal combustion engine, with either front-wheel drive or 'quattro four-wheel drive' available as an option.
 It was first available with a 1.8-litre inline four-cylinder 20-valve turbocharged engine in two states of DIN-rated power outputs; 180 PS and 225 PS.
 The engines share the same fundamental design, but the 225 PS version features a larger K04 turbocharger (180 PS version came with a smaller K03), an additional intercooler on the left side (complementing the existing right-side intercooler), larger 20mm wrist-pins, a dual tailpipe exhaust, intake manifold with inlet on driver's side, and a few other internals – designed to accommodate the increase in turbo boost, from roughly 10 psi peak, to 15 psi.
 Haldex Traction enabled four-wheel drive, branded "Quattro", was optional on the 180 engine and standard on the more powerful 225 version.

 The original four-cylinder engine range was complemented with a 3189 cc VR6 engine rated at 250 PS and 320 Nm of torque in early 2003, which came as standard with the quattro four-wheel-drive system.
 In July 2003, a new six-speed dual clutch transmission – dubbed the Direct-Shift Gearbox (DSG), which improves acceleration through much-reduced shift times, was offered, along with a stiffer suspension.